Support for Childcare

 Initiatives to alleviate childcare concerns

-Furthermore, to ensure a worry-free transition back to work after childcare leave (including prenatal and postnatal leave), we continue to provide employees with company-issued mobile phones during their childcare leave period.
-This allows them to stay in contact with the company, participate in e-learning programs, and as part of communication, we organize orientations and consultation sessions that they can attend with their babies.
+Furthermore, to ensure a smooth and worry-free transition back to work after childcare leave (including prenatal and postnatal leave), we provide employees with company-issued mobile phones throughout their leave period.

 [Notes]